SOFT356/SOFT356-JamieEverett/README.md

 ### Loading Models

 <ol>
-    <li>When the program is run, a command prompt is opened which asks for the number of models you wish to load.
+    <li>When the program is run, a command prompt will open which will ask for the number of models you wish to load.
 Enter the required amount and press <i>enter</i>.</li>
-    <li>Then, enter the file locations for each model requested.</li>
+    <li>Then, enter the file locations for each model as requested.</li>
     <li>The models will then be displayed in a new OpenGL window.
 Use the above listed keybindings to explore the models.</li>
     <li>When you are finished using the program, press <i>escape</i> to exit.</li>
 </ol>